One in three workers have experienced domestic violence, and for many, the violence follows them to work.

 I am worried about a co-worker.
 What can I do?

 - Talk to them.
 To interrupt isolation, approach the worker at an appropriate time and place.
 Let them know you’re worried about them.
-Stick to the facts, such as letting them know you’ve noticed out of character behavior.
+Stick to the facts, such as letting them know you’ve noticed out of character behaviour.
 For example, you might say “I’ve overheard your partner yelling at you on the phone…”

 - Your goal is to open up the door for support.
 To accomplish this, make sure your co-worker does not feel that you are passing judgment or trying to fix the situation.

 - Keep it human.
-Continue the conversation by asking them questions like, “Are you OK” or “Do you want to talk?”
+Continue the conversation by asking them questions like, “Are you OK?” or “Do you want to talk?”

 - Show them that support is available.
 The next best step after expressing concern is to refer your co-worker to a domestic violence support network.
 This may be community-based or a designated person in the workplace such as a union steward, a human resources official, a women’s advocate, or a health and safety representative.
 For information on domestic violence resources, please click here.